What You’ll Learn 🖥️

 Appearance on screen:

-The GPS instrument consists of three parts of display:
+The GPS instrument consists of three display sections:

 the course